 Today, Google announced in a blog post that it has rolled out a new and powerful feature which reduces the size of updates by up to 65%.

 The new algorithm is amazing.
 It identifies the new features the developer have added to their app or game.
 Instead of asking users download the entire APK, it will update the code of outdated files.
 Google named the new approach of handling updates as file-by-file patching.

 The sample code and algorithm that explains the functionality of the new algorithm is listed on Github.

-How the new update works?
+How does the new update work?

 According to Google, the function based on the FBF algorithm extracts old and new APK files and compares each file to find the differences

 Once it spots the difference, the function updates outdated code in old APK and compiles to generate the AlPK.

 Google has incorporated the new function into the Google Play Store app because it takes care of updating the outdated Android apps.

 The Google File-By-File patching is a good feature because it makes app and games updates installation faster.